-Registration remains effective for a year,716 regardless of changes in the partnership, unless the registration is earlier withdrawn or revoked or unless renewed.717 Because the registration is a notice filing and no listing of partners is required in the application, partnership changes due to withdrawals or to admissions of new partners do not require any refiling with the Secretary of State until the next renewal filing.718 Caution suggests an amendment to the application if the partnership changes its name.
-LLPs should arrange their own reminders, since the Secretary of State is not obliged to send renewal notices.
+refiling with the Secretary of State until the next renewal filing.
+Caution suggests an amendment to the application if the partnership changes its name.
+LLP's should arrange their own reminders, since the Secretary of State is not obliged to send renewal notices.

 - 3. Insurance or Financial Responsibility.
 The third requirement for LLP status under Tex.
-LLP Stats. is that the partnership must: - (1) carry at least \$100,000 of liability insurance of a kind that is designed to cover the kind of error, omission, negligence, incompetence, or malfeasance for which liability is limited by Section 152.801(b); or - (2) provide \$100,000 specifically designated and segregated for the satisfaction of judgments against the partnership for the kind of error, omission, negligence, incompetence, or malfeasance for which liability is limited by Section 152.801(b) by: - (A) deposit of cash, bank certificates of deposit, or United States Treasury obligations in trust or bank escrow; - (B) a bank letter of credit; or - (C) insurance company bond.719
+LLP Stats. is that the partnership must: - "(1) carry at least \$100,000 of liability insurance of a kind that is designed to cover the kind of error, omission, negligence, incompetence, or malfeasance for which liability is limited by Section 152.801(b); or - (2) provide \$100,000 specifically designated and segregated for the satisfaction of judgments against the partnership for the kind of error, omission, negligence, incompetence, or malfeasance for which liability is limited by Section 152.801(b) by: - (A) deposit of cash, bank certificates of deposit, or United States Treasury obligations in trust or bank escrow; - (B) a bank letter of credit; or - (C) insurance company bond."595

-The requirement that the partnership "carry at least \$100,000 of liability insurance of a kind that is designed to cover the kind of error, omission, negligence, incompetence, or malfeasance for which liability is limited by" the Tex.
-LLP Stats. (and the option to provide \$100,000 of funds instead) is intended to provide some source of recovery as a substitute for the assets of partners who are shielded from liability by the Tex.
+The insurance requirement (and the option to provide \$100,000 of funds instead) is intended to provide some source of recovery as a substitute for the assets of partners who are shielded from liability by the Tex.
 LLP Stats.
 The \$100,000 figure is arbitrary and may or may not be greater than the partners' individual assets otherwise available to partnership creditors.
-Nevertheless, the maintenance by the LLP of the required \$100,000 of insurance or segregated funds at the time a liability is incurred is a requirement for the liability to be shielded, and it is not sufficient that a partner individually maintains insurance in such amount.
-720
+The \$100,000 figure refers to the liability limit of the insurance, above any deductibles, retentions or similar arrangements; thus, deductibles, retentions and the like are permitted so long as the coverage would allow aggregate proceeds of at least \$100,000.